Cleaning and Preservation of Coins - A Complete Guide, page 16

 The chemical reaction will last for several minutes and may produce an odor similar to rotten eggs.
 After the coin cools down, peel the aluminum foil away from the coin.
 Black oxide can be easily rinsed off and the coin dried with a soft cloth.
 Coins with extensive oxidation may not respond completely to this method.

-13) Removal of Dirt Encrustation: Dirt encrustation involve coatings originating from external sources and not representing any change in the coin metal itself.
-The simplest method consists of boiling these coins in water to which some soda (Na2CO3) has been added.
+14) Removal of Dirt Encrustation by Immersion into Boiling Water with Washing Soda: Dirt encrustation involve coatings originating from external sources and not representing any change in the coin metal itself.
+The simplest method consists of boiling these coins in water to which some Washing Soda (Na2CO3) has been added.
 The coins are rinsed then, rubbed with common salt while still wet, and again rinsed.

 A very effective method is to boil the coins in dilute sulfuric acid (H2SO4, diluted 1:10) for five minutes, followed by rinsing and rubbing of the still moist coins with common salt.
 The coins then should be soaked or rinsed several times.
 Caution must be exercised if a silver alloy has a high copper content.